iGavroche/Ninode-RealESRGAN_Upscaler/README.md

 ## Bug Fixing

-in the directory is a file called fix.bash.
+In the directory scripts there is a file called <code>fix.bash</code>.
 This can be used to fix the bug in the Python package.
+The only one prerequiste for this script is that ComfyUI is installed in a Python virtual envirnoment.

 ## Error Screen